 Established in 1990, the Centre for Housing Research (CHR) is one of the leading inter-disciplinary housing research centres in the UK.
-Our programme of research is policy-relevant, theoretically informed and centres on geographical and sociological understandings of housing and home.
+Our programme of research is policy-relevant, theoretically informed and centres on inter-disciplinary understandings of housing and home.
 An important repository for housing related support data

 in England, our work is organised around two strategic